grferna/TGF-TEB-Propagation-Geant4/README.md

 - Recorded particles are outputed as a list (one by one) in files located in `build/output/`.
 See `src/src/Analysis.cc` to find which quantity is in which column.
 - If required, Magnetic Field can be turned ON with the Setting : `settings->MAG_FIELD_ON` set to `true`.
 Magnetic field is always turned OFF below 45 km altitude (where it is negligible), for performance.

-The code is built so that the executable can accept input parameters:
+The code is built so that the executable can accept input parameters in this order:
 - `settings->SOURCE_ALT` = TGF source altitude in km
 - `settings->OPENING_ANGLE` = half-cone TGF opening angle in degrees.
 If "Gaussian" is selected for `settings->BEAMING_TYPE`, it is the sigma of the gaussian distribution.
 - `settings->TILT_ANGLE` = TGF tilt angle in degrees